Thomas McKenzie (footballer)

-Thomas McKenzie was a Scottish professional football centre forward who played in the Scottish League, Southern League and Football League in the early 20th century.
+Thomas McKenzie was a Scottish professional footballer who played as a centre forward in the Scottish League, Southern League and Football League in the early 20th century.

 Career

 A centre forward, McKenzie began his professional career with Scottish League First Division club Third Lanark.
 He was a member of the squads which won the league championship in 1903–04 and the Scottish Cup in 1904–05 and he scored 33 goals in 60 appearances for the club.
 McKenzie subsequently became a journeyman in English football and played in the Southern and Football Leagues for Sunderland, Plymouth Argyle, Portsmouth, Glossop and Queens Park Rangers.